Spark Cleantech: paving the way for low-carbon hydrogen

 • Lowering the price of carbon-free hydrogen: Spark offers decentralized, modular hydrogen production directly at the point of consumption, avoiding the costs and constraints of transporting and storing hydrogen.
 What's more, by recovering the solid carbon from the reaction, the price of decarbonized hydrogen is lower than that of carbon-based hydrogen.

-• Modularity and decentralization: Spark's solution is modular and decentralizable, enabling it to meet a wide range of use cases, even when on-site hydrogen requirements are in the order of a few hundred kilos.
+• Modularity and decentralization: Spark's solution is modular and decentralizable, allowing it to meet a wide range of use cases, including when on-site hydrogen requirements are in the range of a few hundred kilograms.

 Behind the project: an ambitious, specialized and highly complementary team